 As an employer, the Super Guarantee (SG) legislation requires you to pay superannuation contributions on behalf of your employees.
-The current SG rate is 9.5% of your employees’ Ordinary Time Earnings.
+The SG rate as of 1 July 2025 is 12%.

 Ordinary Time Earnings (OTE)